as3ii/as3ii-installer/README.md

 - `chattr +x setup-base.sh` to make it executable
 - `./setup-base.sh` to execute it

-If you want, you can add the device name and the keymap code as parameters
+If you want, you can pass some parameters:
+- `-d '/dev/sdX'` to select the device
+- `-k 'uk'` for keyboard layout
+- `-c` to enable luks2 encryption

 ## What setup-base.sh does
 This script will wipe the given device, these are the partitions that will be created: